 Hello, there!
-I am an MS student (Thesis Track) in the Computer Science Department at Virginia Tech (VT), advised by Dr. Xuan Wang.
-I am also a member of the Sanghani Center for Artificial Intelligence and Data Analytics at VT.
+I am a recent graduate with an MS degree (Thesis Track) in the Computer Science Department at Virginia Tech (VT), where I was advised by Dr. Xuan Wang.
+I was also a member of the Sanghani Center for Artificial Intelligence and Data Analytics at VT.
 My primary research interests lie in Natural Language Processing (NLP), Large Language Models (LLMs), Multimodal AI, and AI for Healthcare.
-My current thesis focuses on developing and fine-tuning multimodal foundation models specifically designed for scientific and biological applications.
+My thesis focused on developing and fine-tuning multimodal foundation models specifically designed for scientific and biological applications.

 I obtained my Bachelor’s Degree in Computer Science (CS) from Indian institute of Technology, Bombay (IIT Bombay).